 The next big thing on this trip is to swim in hot mineral water pool.
 Zhemchug village is the location near Arshan where Hot water baths were build in Soviet Union times and now it is a popular place for local people and travelers from all over the world to go and experience a hot mineral water bath.
 The water is not extremetly hot.
 It is recommended to take a bath there not more that 15 minutes.
 There are no public showers at the spot.
 Everything is organized in a very poor manner, but it is managable and actually is a lot of fun.
 Entrance fee is 250 RUB per person.
 It is possible to take a swim in any time of the year.
 Swimming in winter is much better: less people and more exciting.
 After swimming you will feel like you went to a sauna.
 It is a very relaxing effect.

-There is more stuff to see and to explore.
 There is a Space observation facility, beautiful mountains, rivers, lakes and vast endless valley which leads to Mongolia.
 Spots with mind blowing panoramic views.
 Wild nature with rich healthy air.
 Street market with local and Mongolian goods.

 Recommended time span is 2 days total and 1 night in Arshan.
 But it is possible to go there and back in one day.
 The tour is available all year on any day.